Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

    * `Play`,`Pause`,`volume`, `scrubbing toggle`,`download` option
 * Correct Media is linked with the correct player
 * Media starts when `play` button is intiated
+  * Media will not stop playing if another track is selected and played, causing audio to overlap. to prevent this java script is required.
+[Stack Overflow](https://stackoverflow.com/questions/43430897/javascript-to-stop-playing-sound-when-another-starts)
 * Media pauses when `pause` button is intiated
 * media mutes when `mute` button is intiated
 * `Volume toggle` when intated lower or increase volume (only on desktop)